lim-james/lim-james/README.md

 ## 🤙🏻 What's up!
 It's James.

-> I build games and game engines and I love shaders.
-As of this moment, I'm expanding my skills towards becoming a fullstack developer and my first step on this journey being front-end development in React.
-Check back here to be updated on my progress!
+> Sustainability is my number one priority, projects should not be rushed and organisation should not be compromised.
+And as a certain fictional programmer once said, "I am more concerned with being right than being fast."
+Check out some of my repos!
+Feel free to drop a star, or leave a comment for me.

-_Hopefully one day I will become a true 10x developer..._
+_Hopefully one day I will become a software architect..._

 ### ❤️ My loves